-Despite their colloquial moniker, crane flies do not prey on mosquitoes.
+Despite their colloquial moniker, crane flies do not prey on mosquitos.
 And fortunately, contrary to popular misconception, they do not bite humans.
 In fact, adult crane flies have a very limited diet, feeding on nectar, or simply not feeding at all.
 Once they become adults, most crane fly species exist only to mate and die.
 Their lifespan is short, ranging from only 2 to 15 days, depending on environmental factors.

 Mosquito Eater Larvae on the Pitch

 Mosquito eaters may not eat the mosquitos for which they are named, but they are a valuable food source for other insects, birds, and amphibians.
-Fish also find mosquito eaters irresistible to eat, making them popular with anglers — something to remember next time you go for one of the gangly insects with a rolled up magazine!
+Fish also find mosquito eaters irresistible to eat, making them popular with anglers—something to remember next time you go for one of the gangly insects with a rolled up magazine!

 Study Mosquitos as a Citizen Scientist

 Spring is a great time to start using the GLOBE Observer Mosquito Habitat Mapper.
 Have you noticed any mosquitos near you?
 Are they ramping up or moving along?
 By spring, mosquitos are buzzing in many parts of the United States.
 The link below will take you to more information about when mosquito season starts in different parts of the country.
 You can track how mosquito season moves from south to north each year as the weather becomes suitable for the insects to hatch and breed.